VR-25/acc/README.md

 # Reboot after <pauseCapacity> is reached and <seconds> (e.g., rebootOnPause=60) have passed (disabled if null).
 If this doesn't make sense to you, you probably don't need it.
 rebootOnPause=

-# Reboot after charger is unplugged and <seconds> (e.g., rebootOnUnplug=60) have passed (disabled if null).
-This is a workaround for re-enabling charging.
-rebootOnUnplug=

 # Minimum charging on/off toggling interval (seconds)
 chargingOnOffDelay=1